ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 Existing `curl` and `tar` tools can be used by implementers for testing.

 Providing static test vectors has little value here, as different TAR libraries may produce different byte-to-byte files due to unspecified ordering of files and directories inside.

-However, there are relevant fixtures for testing certain behaviors.
-These are referred by their CID on the following sections.
+However, there are certain behaviors, detailed in the [security section](#security) that should be handled.
+To test such behaviors, the following fixtures can be used:

+- [`bafybeibfevfxlvxp5vxobr5oapczpf7resxnleb7tkqmdorc4gl5cdva3y`][inside-dag] is a UnixFS
+DAG that contains a file with a relative path that points inside the root directory.
+Downloading it as a TAR must work.
+- [`bafkreict7qp5aqs52445bk4o7iuymf3davw67tpqqiscglujx3w6r7hwoq`][inside-dag-tar] is an
+example TAR file that corresponds to the aforementioned UnixFS DAG.
+Its structure can be inspected in order to check if new implementations conform to the specification.
+- [`bafybeicaj7kvxpcv4neaqzwhrqqmdstu4dhrwfpknrgebq6nzcecfucvyu`][outside-dag] is a UnixFS
+DAG that contains a file with a relative path that points outside the root directory.
+Downloading it as a TAR must error.

 ## Design rationale